 Collapsable coffee cups

 These cups fold down, into a much smaller size ready to pop in your hand luggage.
 Perfect!
-Plus, Starbucks have started charging 5p more if you use one of their cups, so a good way to start saving money.
+Plus some chains such as Starbucks and Pret have started charging 5p more if you use one of their cups, so a good way to start saving money.

-There are some items that I still haven’t found a good way of reducing waste when travelling.
+There are some items that still aren’t easy to find a good way of reducing waste when travelling.
 In particular some liquids.
-But instead of always buying the small travel items, I have bottles I decant into.
+But instead of always buying the small travel items, invest in some bottles to decant the liquids into.

-This is for my shower gel, make up remover, suncream and moisturisers.
+This is for things like make up remover, suncream and moisturisers.
 The little bottles to decant into save on space, money and also help with reducing waste when travelling!
-I really rate these silicone bottles.
+These silicone bottles are really handy.

-I now always carry a spork around with me.
-This spoon / fork means when I am eating a salad or street food when I am away, I don’t need to use plastic disposal cutlery.
-Mine even has a little knife edge, so I can cut things if needed.
-The one I use can be found here.
+Another great tip is to always carry some of your own cutlery with you, such as a spork.
+This spoon / fork means when you are eating a salad or street food when travelling, you don’t need to use plastic disposal cutlery.
+Some even has a little knife edge, so you can cut things if needed.
+Find one HERE.

 Every single plastic toothbrush that has been manufactured on this planet, is still on this planet.
-By using a bamboo toothbrush, I hope to be cutting down on this.
+By using a bamboo toothbrush when you travel, you will be cutting down on this.

 My one advice – do your research!
 The first one I purchased arrived in two plastic seals and then fell apart in my mouth on the third use.

 When staying in hotel rooms, put the do not disturb sign on the door.
-As much as hotels have the ‘hang up your towel if it doesn’t need changing’ policy, I find they often do give me a new towel.
-But not allowing the room to be cleaned, I am cutting down on the amount of washing needing to be done.
+As much as hotels have the ‘hang up your towel if it doesn’t need changing’ policy, they often do still give a new towel.
+But not allowing the room to be cleaned, you am cutting down on the amount of washing needing to be done.

 Reusing the plastic bags for liquids in airports.
 Again, by using an old one each time, it reduces the amount of plastic bags that are being wasted.
-Plus, I much prefer packing it all in advance, rather than trying to sort it out at the airport.
+Plus, it means you can do all the packing it all in advance, rather than trying to sort it out at the airport.

 Firstly, I am looking for a package free deodorant.
 I am still a little dubious about this, so if anyone has found a good one they can recommend – please let me know!